Script / Screenplay

 d) bloom in the spring time

-in this scene are from an article written by Ed Smith, a Natural Resource
+The plants mentioned in this scene are from an article written by Ed Smith, a

-Specialist with UNR Cooperative Extension.
-More information was offered by the
+Natural Resource Specialist with UNR Cooperative Extension.
+More information was

-botanically minded Shelly Perry.
-Further suggestions on appropriate plants are
+offered by the botanically minded Shelly Perry.
+Further suggestions on appropriate

 (